“How long’s that door been there?” asked Jim popping his head round the door and beaming his affable smile

 He went back into the corridor and through the window in the door Sarah saw something strange.
-“The boss just opened that door leaned up against the wall and went through it.”
+“The boss just opened that door that’s leaned up against the wall and walked through it.”

 “Don’t be daft, he’s probably just gone to the toilet.” said Martin.

 “That was a strange comment he made as he left.” remarked Sarah.

 “Well he is getting a bit absent minded.” said Norman.